N3b3x/hf-tmc5160-driver/examples/esp32/docs/index.md

 ## Overview

-The ESP32 examples demonstrate practical applications of the TMC5160 driver, while the comprehensive test suites provide thorough validation of all driver features.
+The ESP32 examples demonstrate practical applications of the TMC51x0 driver (TMC5130 & TMC5160), while the comprehensive test suites provide thorough validation of all driver features.
 All examples and tests support multiple motor configurations selected at compile-time.

 ## Motor Configuration